rumca-js/crawler-buddy/README.md

  - Response - commonly used response fields Provides Content-Type, Content-Length, status\_code, etc.
  - Headers - all response headers of page.
 Provides Content-Type, Content-Length, etc.
  - Entries - if the link contains subordinate elements, like RSS, this field is populated with their meta data

+You can see the structure in [Example response file](https://raw.githubusercontent.com/rumca-js/crawler-buddy/refs/heads/main/example_response.json)

 Response contains hashes that can easily be used to check if page has changed over time.
 To decode contents hash.